DorcasKomane/Vote-Recorder/README.md

 # Vote-Recorder
-Java program to record votes.
+Java program to record votes for Presidential candidates.